-Scientific name Sta atus Habitat requirements Likelihood of occurrence nce NC Act EPBC Act GSDA SGIC SDA NS Pteropus poliocephalus Grey-headed Distribution: Occurs along coastal areas from Ingham in Queensland, to Adelaide in South Australia (DAWE 2021).
+Scientific name Sta atus Habitat requirements L ikelihood of occurre псе NC Act EPBC Act GSDA SGIC SDA NS Pteropus poliocephalus Grey-headed Distribution: Occurs along coastal areas from Ingham in Queensland, to Adelaide in South Australia (DAWE 2021).
 Habitat: has been historically r nt.
-Suitable foraging h flying-fox Species occurs in rainforests, open forests, closed and open woodlands, Melaleuca swamps and Banksia woodlands (DCCEEW 2022).
+Suitable foraging ha flying-fox open woodlands, Melaleuca swamps and Banksia woodlands (DCCEEW 2022).
 Species forage on the blossoms from eucalypt trees and related genera (DCCEEW 2022; DAWE 2021).
-Roost sites range from rainforest patches, stand of Melaleuca , mangroves and riparian vegetation, in both continuous forest and small vegetation patches (DCCEEW 2022). cies has been historica extent.
-Suitable foragir study area. within the desktop se were identified within most recent record w ne species has been he earch extent; however on the desktop search e was recorded in 1995. recorded within the st only three records xtent (10 km) and the Limited suitable Sousa sahulensis Mig N/A May occur N/A Australian Humpback Dolphin and within Queensland as far south as the New South Wales border (DCCEEW 2022e).
-Habitat: The species inhabits inlets, estuaries, major tidal rivers, shallow bays, inshore reefs and archipelagos (DCCEEW 2022e). region of the SGIC S cies are known to occu DA and may occur wi glan Creek at site 2 an thin the estuarine Taphozous NT NL Distribution: Along the north-east Queensland coast from May occur N/A N/A australis Coastal sheathtail bat Shoalwater Bay to Cape York, extending no more than a few kilometres inland (Queensland Government 2021).
+Roost sites range from rainforest patches, stand of Melaleuca , mangroves and riparian vegetation, in both continuous forest and small vegetation patches (DCCEEW 2022) cies has been historica extent.
+Suitable foragin tudy area. within the desktop se were identified within most recent record w e species has been his earch extent; however, a the desktop search e vas recorded in 1995. recorded within the st only three records xtent (10 km) and the Limited suitable Sousa sahulensis Mig V Distribution: Known to occur throughout northern Australia, N/A May occur N/A Australian Humpback Dolphin and within Queensland as far south as the New South Wales border (DCCEEW 2022e).
+Habitat: The species inhabits inlets, estuaries, major tidal rivers, shallow bays, inshore reefs and archipelagos (DCCEEW 2022e).
+SDIC SDA: The species are known to occur within the coastal region of the SGIC SDA and may occur within the estuarine creeks including Raglan Creek at site 2 and Inkerman Creek at site 4.
+Taphozous NT NL Distribution: Along the north-east Queensland coast from May occur N/A N/A australis Coastal sheathtail bat Shoalwater Bay to Cape York, extending no more than a few kilometres inland (Queensland Government 2021).
 Habitat: The species inhabits sand dune scrub, mangroves, melaleuca swamps, coastal heathlands, open eucalypt forest and grasslands.
 The species forages within one kilometre of the ocean (Queensland Government 2021).
 GSDA: The species has been historically recorded within the desktop search extent.
 The most southern end of the GSDA is approximately 1 km from the coast.
 Potentially suitable foraging habitat is located within these areas that are situated a few kilometres from the coastline.
 However, no potentially suitable roosting habitat occurs within the study area.
 Xeromys myoides V V Distribution: Occurs across an extensive range in coastal Unlikely to occur May occur N/A Water mouse and near coastal south-east and south-central Queensland (DCCEEW 2022).
 Habitat: The species occurs in semi-aquatic and estuarine environments including mangroves and associated saltmarshes, sedgelands, clay pans, heathlands and freshwater wetlands (DCCEEW 2022).
 GSDA: The species has not been historically recorded within the desktop search extent.
-No suitable habitat was recorded within the study area. within the desktop se species includes the within estuarine envi or prey middens were the distribution of the nabitat was recorded e of presence such as
+No suitable habitat was recorded within the study area. within the desktop se species includes the within estuarine envi or prey middens were the distribution of the habitat was recorded e of presence such as